 Jan 28th, 2019 • Uncategorised

 This is a revised version of a Blog post from 25th January 2019 titled The Male Gaze.
-I am indebted to a friend for her comments on the original post.
+I am indebted to Sarah Drummond for her comments on the original post.
 As a result I hope this version is clearer.

 Personal History of Seeing

-My love of sharp, clear images comes from the fact that I have hyperopia and astigmatism that was not corrected with spectacles until I was seven years old.
+My love of sharp, clear images comes from my hyperopia and astigmatism that was not corrected with spectacles until I was seven years old.
 Since then seeing has been an obsession, first microscopes, then cameras.
 The subject of my seeing has always been natural things.
 This has not changed through my life, and the obsession to see and to show what I see with the greatest possible clarity is still with me.

 This post considers my photography with women, which has been a significant part of my photography since 1970.
 I have always tried to make this work personal, engaged and honest represation of the subjects of my photographs.
-I have worked with the natural environment, or what is left of it, since the beginning of my photography, and I see my work with women as part of my depiction of the natural, even when damaged
+I have worked with the natural environment, or what is left of it, since the beginning of my photography, and I see my work with women as part of my depiction of nature.

 That being stated, I am aware that since 1972 the rightness of the depiction of the female nude has been questioned and I feel it right to examine my future plans and ideas in the light of this debate.